2 decks of cards, A (high or low) K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2.

-Each player has his own deck and begins by placing the top four cards from his deck face up in front of him in a row.
+Each player has their own deck and begins by placing the top four cards from their deck face up in front of them in a row.
 There should be lots of empty space in the middle of the table between the two players.
 (In fact it is best to play on the floor, since cards often go flying once play starts.)
 Players hold the remainder of their deck in one of their hands during play.

-The winner is the first player to get rid of all his cards.
+The winner is the first player to get rid of all of their cards.

 Cards played from the layout row may immediately be replaced by a new card from the top of the deck.

 Players cannot exceed four cards in their layout rows.